mrWh1te/Botmation/README.md

 It encourages a learn at your own pace approach to exploring the possibilities of Functional programming.

 It has 100% source code test coverage.

-# Introduction

-[Botmation](https://botmation.dev) is simple declarative framework for [Puppeteer](https://github.com/puppeteer/puppeteer), to build web bots in a composable way.
-It provides a simple pattern focused on a single type of function called `BotAction`.

-`BotAction`'s handle everything from simple tasks in crawling and scraping the web to logging in & automating your social media.
-They are composable.
-They make assembling Bots easy, declarative, and simple.

-The possibilities are endless!

 # Getting Started